chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 Or follow any tutorial like [this](https://youtu.be/IHbJcOex6dk?t=318&si=qtvQ1Dr2ayxCmYeS), to run the model on your computer.

 ### 4. Real-Time Defect Detection
-Launch vscode in the conda env, run this is python script ([`script.py`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/script.py)) to:
+Launch VSCode in the conda env, and run this Python script ([`script.py`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/script.py)) to:
 * Load the YOLOv8 model and run inference.
 * Write detection results (1 for defected, 0 for non-defected) to data.txt.
 * Added a 1-second delay before writing to avoid redundant detections.